Derricks near a cemetery, “generated royalty checks to next-of-kin when oil was drawn from beneath family plots.”

-On June 23, 1921, at a depth of 3,114 feet, Hay’s wildcat well for Shell Oil erupted “black gold” – revealing a petroleum reserve that extended to nearby Long Beach and into the history books.
+By summer the steam-powered cable tool rig had Yowells close to making oilfield history.
+On June 23, 1921, at a depth of 3,114 feet, his wildcat well for Shell Oil erupted, revealing a petroleum reserve that extended to nearby Long Beach.

 According to the Paleontological Research Institution, Signal Hill became the biggest oil field the already productive Southern California region had ever seen.
 This made California, “the nation’s number-one producing state, and in 1923, California was the source of one-quarter of the world’s entire output of oil!”

 Decades before Signal Hill, another giant southern California oilfield had been discovered in 1892.
 A struggling prospector drilled into tar seeps he found near present-day Dodger Stadium.
 Read Discovering Los Angeles Oilfields.